-- (a) Clause 5 of the Code of Conduct as given in the First Schedule of IP Regulations provides that an Insolvency Professional must maintain complete independence in his professional relationships and should conduct the insolvency resolution, liquidation or bankruptcy process, as the case may be, independent of external influences. - (b) The responsibilities of COC and IP are clearly demarcated by the Code.
+- (b) The responsibilities of COC and IP are clearly demarcated by the Code.
 The COC must not encroach upon the role of IP and must not allow the IP to encroach upon its role.
 Similarly, the IP must not compromise his independence in favour of the COC.
-This has also been clarified in Para 3.14 of IBBI Order dated 26th February, 2020. - (c) Therefore, directing the valuer to value properties owned by personal guarantor is in contravention as per the Code even though the fees paid to the valuer for valuing properties of personal guarantor does not fall under IRPC cost as per the definition u/s 5(13) of the Code. - 18.
+This has also been clarified in Para 3.143 of IBBI Order dated 26th February, 2020. - (c) Therefore, directing the valuer to value properties owned by personal guarantor is in contravention as per the Code.
+Even the fees paid to the valuer for valuing properties of personal guarantor does not fall under IRPC cost as per the definition u/s 5(13) of the Code and such cost cannot be charged to corporate debtor. - 18.
 Will there be any contravention where the IP obtained approval of COC for higher amount towards valuer fees than actually incurred?